intel/QAT_Engine/docs/limitations.md

 * SM4-GCM and SM4-CCM are only supported with BabaSSL versions based on OpenSSL 1.1.1.
   They are not supported with OpenSSL 1.1.1, OpenSSL 3.0 and BabaSSL versions based on OpenSSL 3.0.
+* HKDF based on SM3 is not supported in QAT_HW, The request will fallback to OpenSSL software if fallback been enabled otherwise failures are observed.

 ## Known Issues